 Carl becomes worse in this as the story goes on.
 In the first two chapters, he's not even introduced or even hinted at existing save for the closing notes at the end of the second one.
 Then in the two after that, he's on the backseat as Alucard and Seras get more focus than him.
 After Alucard dies and Integra leaves to find a replacement for him, he's suddenly shot into front-seat during the invasion arc/season two, and from then on out he just gets more focus and does more of the plot-related actions as it goes on.

 Rip tends to hijack some of the screentime, clearly being established as the wisest Hecksing member (despite originally being the dumbest Millennium member, however it's revealed in Housestuck that this was because she was merely pretending to be an idiot in hopes of getting fired) and being in several scenes even when she does almost nothing that matters in them.
-It doesn't help that the author openly admitted to liking her on the AN of her debut chapter.
+It doesn't help that the author openly admitted to liking her.

 The Stations of the Canon: Played annoyingly straight for the first three chapters, with little variations such as Anderson dying in chapter one and Jan getting spared the next chapter, but during chapter four, Jan goes on the Eagle invasion instead of Rip, which leads to Alucard's death.